Week Beginning 26 May 2019

 WATCH THIS – another theological ‘short’ from Paul A and filmmaker John F. It’s all about the Trinity, so maybe watch it three times.
 Or should that be once? https://www.youtube.com/watch?v=DRJo723clCg&feature=youtu.be

-Outside Space – if your children play behind the church and in the small garden (accessible through hall) while at The Bear they do so at their own risk.
-Traders use the car park space for storage, so please be aware there will be property belonging to others and some very hazardous obstacles.
+Outside Space – it’s still there so please be aware that it’s not a safe place for play.
+There is property belonging to others and some very hazardous obstacles.
 Children should be supervised by a parent or carer at all times.
 Any concerns, please speak to Tessa.

 Home Groups – If you are part of The Bear and would like to join a mid-week home group please contact email@example.com.

 Giving – if you are part of The Bear, you can set up a standing order for your giving.
 Details from firstname.lastname@example.org Please note that we are not using Just Giving at present because of the changes to the trust.